Navigation Photos

 Charleston District Navigation

-The Charleston District of the U.S. Army Corps of Engineers is responsible for 15 navigation projects, shown above in red, along the South Carolina coast stretching from Little River Inlet near the North Carolina border to Port Royal Harbor on South Carolina’s southern coast.
+The Charleston District is responsible for 15 navigation projects along the South Carolina coast stretching from Little River Inlet near the North Carolina border to Port Royal Harbor on South Carolina’s southern coast.

 Federal Navigation Channel Setback Information

-The U.S. Army Corps of Engineers (USACE) Charleston District establishes a setback from all Federal channels.
+The Charleston District establishes a setback from all Federal channels.
 A setback is a distance from the channel in which construction is prohibited.
-Setbacks are intended to serve two primary purposes: 1) they give the USACE and its contractors adequate space and maneuverability to perform dredging throughout a channel, and 2) they provide commercial and private boating traffic a safety margin when navigating Federal channels.
+Setbacks are intended to serve two primary purposes: 1) they give the USACE and its contractors adequate space and maneuverability to perform dredging throughout the channel, and 2) they provide commercial and private boating traffic a safety margin when navigating Federal channels.
 Please be aware that most construction and maintenance activities over, under or within navigable waters, whether affecting the setback or not, require authorization from the USACE Regulatory Program and the DHEC: Coastal Management.
 You should contact these organizations directly if proposing to undertake construction in these areas.